-Organization.
-The remainder of the paper is organized as follows: §2 introduces terminology and notation. §3 defines the relation-maintenance problem. §4 provides intuition behind our solution, which is presented in §5 and §6. §5 presents a method for generating maintenance formulas for instrumentation relations. §6 discusses extensions to handle instrumentation relations that use transitive closure. §7 presents experimental results. §8 discusses related work. §9 presents some concluding remarks.
+The remainder of the paper is organized as follows: §2 introduces terminology and notation. §3 defines the relation-maintenance problem. §4 presents a method for generating maintenance formulas for instrumentation relations. §5 discusses extensions to handle instrumentation relations that use transitive closure. §6 presents experimental results. §7 discusses related work. §8 presents some concluding remarks.
 Finally, the Appendix presents a proof of the correctness of our solution to the relation-maintenance problem.